trinayan/lammps/doc/src/fix_bond_react.rst

 You can dump out snapshots of the current bond topology via the dump local command.

 ----------

-**Restart, fix\_modify, output, run start/stop, minimize info:**
+Restart, fix_modify, output, run start/stop, minimize info
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Cumulative reaction counts for each reaction are written to :doc:`binary restart files <restart>`.
 These values are associated with the reaction name (react-ID).
 Additionally, internally-created per-atom properties are stored to allow for smooth restarts.
 None of the :doc:`fix_modify <fix_modify>` options are relevant to this fix.

 This fix computes one statistic for each *react* argument that it stores in a global vector, of length 'number of react arguments', that